 Big D’s BBQ Barn is located on Davis Road, right off of Highway 41, between Johnsonville and Hemingway, and is open from 11:00 a.m. until 9:00 p.m. on Fridays and Saturdays.

-Local Guide Page Morales clearly loves Big D’s in her Google Review:
+Google’s Local Guide Page Morales clearly loves Big D’s in her Google Review:

-James B decided to drop in on Big D’s instead of the world-famous and nearby Scott’s BBQ and was pleased with the choice:
+Over on Yelp, James B decided to drop in on Big D’s instead of the world-famous and nearby Scott’s BBQ and was pleased with the choice:

 After much debate, my wife and I decided to try this southern buffet instead of the more famous BBQ-only place just outside town.
 We think we made the right choice.
 Everything we tried here was good, some of it was great.
 The good was the fried chicken, pulled pork, and BBQ chicken.
 The best was the chicken and sausage pileau.
 We had never heard of this food, let alone eaten it before.
 It was delicious.
 I hope to make some at home sometime.
 Anyway, this is a good place to experience a southern food buffet.